-Tribunal Process: When students are threatened with disciplinary actions by SCCPSS, the deck is too often stacked against them-especially for families of limited means and students in foster care.
-While the district often comes to tribunal hearings represented by an attorney, students and families rarely can afford one of their own.
-Furthermore, anecdotal evidence suggests that students and families are not always afforded due process in the disciplinary proceedings.
+Tribunal Process: When students are threatened with disciplinary actions by SCCPSS, the deck is often stacked against them especially for families of limited means and students in foster care.
+While the district often comes to tribunal hearings represented by an attorney, students and their families can rarely afford one of their own.
+Furthermore, anecdotal evidence suggests that students and their families are not always afforded due process in these disciplinary proceedings.

-- 1. Revise Student Code of Conduct using the Dignity in Schools Campaign's Model Code as a guide.
-Key revisions: - > Eliminate vague Code of Conduct language describing behavior infractions that allows for biased, subjective disciplinary practices.
-E.g., "disrespect," "willful defiance," "insubordination," "classroom disruption." - Disallow suspensions being used for minor infractions. - Make data surrounding offense types in the school system and their corresponding disciplinary actions publicly and readily accessible through timely online publication and easily understood language. - 2.
-Reform SCCPSS Disciplinary Tribunal Process - > Eliminate the policy that requires parents or caregivers to notify the school district if an attorney will be present at the disciplinary hearing.
-Currently, the policy is that notice is to be provided to SCCPSS within 48 hours. - As practiced in many other districts, the SCCPSS attorney should only be present if the child has legal representation, as well. - School administrators should notify the student of their right not to write or sign any written statements at the time of the offense. - SCCPSS should include more robust language in the Code of Conduct about the process of the disciplinary hearing, including a statement regarding the student's right to present evidence and to be represented by an attorney.
-This information, including Hearing Office contacts, should be more accessible and included on the district website. - SCCPSS should provide resources on the benefits of utilizing an advocate or attorney in this process as well as contacts to secure one. - > Notice of disciplinary hearings for foster children should be sent to the Division of Family and Child Services (DFCS) caseworker, foster placement, and DFCS administrator per the recommendations of Georgia Appleseed Center for Law and Justice. - Create a reform-minded coalition that includes the Savannah Bar Association, Georgia Legal Services Program, private law firms, and other invested organizations to fund a pool of salaried and pro bono attorneys to serve as a resource for families in the SCCPSS disciplinary process.
+- 1. Revise SCCPSS's Student Code of Conduct using the Dignity in Schools Campaign's Model Code as a guide.
+Here are some key revisions we suggest: - Eliminate vague Code of Conduct language describing behavior infractions that allow for biased, subjective disciplinary practices (i.e., "disrespect," "willful defiance," "insubordination," "classroom disruption.") - > Disallow suspensions for minor infractions. - Make data pertaining to offenses and their corresponding disciplinary actions publicly and readily accessible through timely online publication and easily understood language. - 2.
+Reform SCCPSS's Disciplinary Tribunal Process - Eliminate the policy requiring parents or caregivers to notify the school district if an attorney will be present at the disciplinary hearing.
+(Currently, the policy is that notice is to be provided to SCCPSS within 48 hours.) - As practiced in many other districts, the SCCPSS attorney should only be present if the child has legal representation as well. - School administrators should notify the student of their right to not write or sign any written statements at the time of the offense. - SCCPSS should include more robust language in the Code of Conduct about the disciplinary hearing process, including a statement regarding the student's right to present evidence and be represented by an attorney.
+This information, including Hearing Office contacts, should be more accessible and included on the district website. - SCCPSS should provide resources on the benefits of utilizing an advocate or attorney throughout this process as well as contacts to secure one. - Notice of disciplinary hearings for foster children should be sent to the student's Division of Family and Child Services (DFCS) caseworker, foster placement, and DFCS administrator per the recommendations of Georgia Appleseed Center for Law and Justice. - Create a reform-minded coalition comprised of the Savannah Bar Association, Georgia Legal Services Program, private law firms, and other invested organizations, that can fund a pool of salaried and pro bono attorneys who can serve as a resource for families going through the SCCPSS disciplinary process.